 Clients can use Object Storage to store and serve up images and movies for a website (similar to how it works with a CDN).
 The difference between our Object Storage and a CDN is that we only have one location (Lansing), whereas a CDN will have thousands of locations to serve the images from, and will choose the closest location to the end user.
-Some examples of what this looks like, and how to do this can be found here and here.
+Amazon and OVHcloud are two examples of what this looks like and how to do this can be done.

 - User — The object store user is automatically created when the “Create Object Store” button in manage is clicked.
 For now, there is one user per liquid web account: It is the unique ID of the object store sub-account.
 It cannot be changed or set manually, and is not needed to use the Object Store.

 - Credentials: access_key_id — This is one half of an access key pair, essentially the “username” needed to access the account, and may be viewed on the object-store dashboard in manage/storm.
 Don't mistake the access keys for users!
 They are all the same user, just with different credentials.
 This is so that keys may be revoked selectively.

 - Credentials: secret_access_key — The other half of the key pair, essentially the “password” needed to access the account, and may be viewed on the object-store dashboard in manage/storm.

 - Endpoint — This is the url that the object storage cluster responds to requests.
 For our object store, this will always be `objects.liquidweb.services`